davidquarel/raycaster/README.md

 * KEYPAD_6 - move minimap right

 # TODO
-* Algorithm to cast rays is inefficient, and takes little 0.01 steps forward till it hits a wall.
-Use Bresenhams line algorithm and some maths to make it fast.
+* ~~Algorithm to cast rays is inefficient, and takes little 0.01 steps forward till it hits a wall.
+Use Bresenhams line algorithm and some maths to make it fast.~~ DONE
 * Game only updates where you hit WASD or LEFT/RIGHT.
 Eventually want it to run at 30/60fps, and you hold WASD to constantly move in that direction, and look using the mouse.